 Under the Type of key to generate option, select RSA.
 The value of Number of bits in a generated key can be left as is.
-The software will automatically update the
+The software will automatically update the value based on the imported private key information.

 Click Load.
 By default, PuTTYgen only displays files with an extension of .ppk.
-To find your .pem file, select to display "All Files (.)".
+To find your .pem file, select to display "All Files (\.\)".